-Ch nallenge Detail of challenge mber 1.
-High Quality Teaching for all In 2022 there was a significant gap between the attainment and progress of Pupil Premium Pupil and non-Pupil Premium pupils at all key measures by the end of Key Stage 4.
-In 2023, and because of the strategies employed, we have been successful in reducing this gap Results by pupil characteristics - Belle Vue Girls' Academy (2022-2023) Evidence indicates that high quality teaching is the most important lever we have to improve pupil attainment, including for disadvantaged pupils.
+Challenge number Detail of challenge Detail of challenge 1.
+High Quality Teaching for all Evidence indicates that high quality teaching is the most important lever we have to improve pupil attainment, including for disadvantaged pupils.
 Our focus continues to be building teacher knowledge and pedagogical expertise, curriculum development, and the purposeful use of assessment so that the attainment of all pupils continues to improve, and the gap between pupil premium and non-pupil premium pupils continues to narrow.
-2. Targeted A number of pupils in Key Stage 3 require targeted academic support to assist 2.
-Academic Support language development, literacy and numeracy.
+Historically there has been a gap between the attainment and progress of disadvantaged and non-disadvantaged pupils at all key measures by the end of Key Stage 4.
+In 2022 and 2023, and because of the strategies employed, we were successful in reducing this gap.
+In 2024 the gap widened slightly, which detailed analysis reveals was the result of the impact of the persistent absence of a small group of disadvantaged pupils.
+Disadvantaged pupils with above 90% attendance achieved positive progress, in line with non-disadvantaged students.
+Therefore, our prime focus in 2024-25 is improving attendance at school and in lessons so all students fully access the curriculum, and high-quality teaching.
+2. Targeted Academic Support A number of pupils in Key Stage 3 require targeted academic support to assist language development, literacy and numeracy.
 Our interventions are carefully linked to classroom teaching and matched to specific needs, and do not inhibit pupils' access to the curriculum.
-Reading in Key Stage 3 2022 and 2023 KS2 scaled scores, GL Assessment NGRT for Year 7, English teachers' baseline assessment data and discussion with KS3 pupils and teachers indicates that disadvantaged pupils across the key stage generally have lower levels of reading comprehension than their peers.
+Peading in Key Stage 3 2022-24 KS2 scaled scores, GL Assessment NGRT for Year 7, English teachers' baseline assessment data and discussion with KS3 pupils and teachers indicates that disadvantaged pupils across the key stage generally have lower levels of reading comprehension than their peers.
 This has the potential to limit their progress in all KS3 curriculum areas.
-Numeracy in Key Stage 3 2022 and 2023 KS2 scaled scores, maths teachers' baseline assessment and discussion with KS3 pupils and teachers indicates that disadvantaged pupils generally have lower levels of mathematical and problem-solving skills than their peers.
+Numeracy in Key Stage 3 2022-24 KS2 scaled scores, maths teachers' baseline assessment and discussion with KS3 pupils and teachers indicates that disadvantaged pupils generally have lower levels of mathematical and problem-solving skills than their peers.
 This has the potential to limit their progress in all KS3 curriculum areas.
-English as an Additional Language 2022 and 2023 KS2 scales scores and baseline assessments and discussion with KS3 pupils and teachers indicates disadvantaged students with EAL needs find it harder to make progress with language acquisition and need further EAL interventions.
+English as an Additional Language 2022-24 KS2 scales scores and baseline assessments and discussion with KS3 pupils and teachers indicates disadvantaged students with EAL needs find it harder to make progress with language acquisition and need further EAL interventions.
 3. Wider Strategies Pupil Wellbeing Social and emotional skills support effective learning and are linked to positive outcomes later in life.
-Our observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety, confidence and low self-esteem, as well as pupils struggling to meet the expectations of school routines, especially for our year 8 & 9 students who were significantly impacted during the C19 pandemic when they missed a substantial chuck of their KS2 time in school.
-These challenges particularly effect disadvantaged pupils, including their attainment.
-(This is consistent with EEF research showing that disadvantaged students are affected more by a school's culture & ethos than their more advantaged peers).
+Our observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety, confidence and low self-esteem, as well as pupils struggling to meet the expectations of school routines, especially for our younger students who were significantly impacted during the C19 pandemic when they missed a substantial period of their KS2 time in school.
+These challenges particularly affect disadvantaged pupils, including their attainment.
+This is consistent with EEF research showing that disadvantaged students are affected more by a school's culture & ethos than their more advantaged peers.